seantcanavan/anon-eth-net/README.md

 ####Required Packages:
 1. Git: https://github.com/git-for-windows/git/releases/download/v2.10.2.windows.1/Git-2.10.2-64-bit.exe
 2. Golang: https://storage.googleapis.com/golang/go1.7.3.windows-amd64.msi
-3. TBA - probably glide for better package management
+3. TBA - probably glide for better package management. is glide even on windows?

 ####Required Setup:
 1. Use `git clone` to download the repository.
 2. Configure your local system to make sure that the Go installation path is on the system path.
 3. Setup GOBIN and GOPATH system variables for your windows users.
 Point to the root of the anon-eth-net clone directory.
 For GOBIN use the same value as GOPATH but add \bin to the end.
 GOPATH should be something like `C:\users\<username>\clone_root_dir\anon-eth-net`.
+4. I don't think Windows requires elevated permissions to execute the shutdown command natively from the shell as long as the executing user is an Administrator.
+Fingers crossed.
-4. Create `emaillogindetails.txt` inside `<clone_root_dir>\anon-eth-net\src\github.com\seantcanavan\assets\`.
+5. Create `emaillogindetails.txt` inside the `assets` folder at `<clone_root_dir>\anon-eth-net\src\github.com\seantcanavan\assets\`.
-5. Add your gmail address to line 1 and gmail password to line 2 of `emaillogindetails.txt`.
-Make sure that insecure app access is also enabled for the gmail account.
+6. Add your gmail address to line 1 and gmail password to line 2.
-6. TBA
+7. By default your REST commands will be encrypted over HTTPS with a test certificate and private key that are readily available from this GitHub.
+This is fine for testing but when you decide to deploy you'll need to create your own private key / public key / certificate combination to keep all your transmissions totally secure.
+  1. Windows private key gen command here
+  2. Windows certificate gen command here
-7. TBA
+8. TBA